MukeshKumarBagaria/cometlabs-assignment/README.md

 This project is licensed under the [MIT License](LICENSE).

 Feel free to modify and adapt this README file to fit your specific application's details and requirements.

-Remember to update the technologies used, folder structure, and other information to match your project's setup.